Mine shell: Further development

 German 55 mm mine shell design from WWII.

-At the end of the WWII the Germans started to develop several autocannons in caliber 55 mm for use in aircraft and anti-aircraft guns against allied aircraft.
-Some examples being the Gerät 58 anti-aircraft gun and the MK 112 and MK 115 aircraft cannons.
-The reason the Germans settled on an unconventional caliber of 55 mm was due to it being the smallest caliber that could shoot down a heavy bomber with a single mine shell.
-Calculations and tests had revealed that a single explosion of 400 g of PETN or RDX explosive mixes could effectively take out a heavy bomber in a single hit.
-Due to requirements for minimalism, it was calculated that a caliber of at least 55 mm was needed to deliver this load.
-Interestingly Germany already manufactured mine shells in caliber 50 mm for guns like the 5 cm FlaK 41, but these only had an explosive charge capacity of 360 g.
+Towards the end of WWII the Germans started to develop several autocannons in 55 mm caliber for use in aircraft and anti-aircraft guns against allied aircraft.
+These included the Gerät 58 anti-aircraft gun and the MK 112 and MK 115 aircraft cannons.
+55 mm was the smallest caliber that could shoot down a heavy bomber with a single mine shell.
+Calculations and tests had found that a single hit with 400 g of PETN or RDX explosive mixes could effectively incapacitate a heavy bomber.
+It was calculated that a caliber of at least 55 mm was needed to deliver this load.
+Germany already manufactured mine shells in 50 mm caliber for guns such as the 5 cm FlaK 41, but these only had an explosive charge capacity of 360 g.

-In the end, no 55 mm mine shells seems to have been deployed by Germany during World War II.
-The allied bombing of Germany delayed weapons-research and made production of the 55 mm weapons impossible.
+In the end, no 55 mm mine shells seem to have been deployed by Germany during World War II.
+The allied bombing of Germany delayed weapons research and made production of the 55 mm weapons impossible.

 B-24 Liberator bomber shot down by a 55 mm R4M mine-warhead air-to-air rocket.

 However, the Germans did manage to deploy a 55 mm air-to-air rocket named "Rakete, 4 Kg, Minenkopf" (Rocket, 4 kg, Mine-head), or R4M for short, at the end of 1944.
-It was fitted with a 55 mm "high-capacity", or "mine" warhead filled with 520 gram of the explosive-mixture "HTA 41" (also known as "HTA 15"), which consists of 40% Hexogen (RDX), 45% TNT and 15% aluminium.
+It was fitted with a 55 mm "high-capacity", or "mine" warhead filled with 520 grams of the "HTA 41" (also known as "HTA 15") explosive-mixture, which consists of 40% Hexogen (RDX), 45% TNT and 15% aluminium.
 The shell walls of the warhead were only 0.8 mm thick.
-These rockets were fitted to several German aircraft at the end of the war, most notably the Me 262, which used them to great effect during their limited service life.
+These rockets were fitted to several German aircraft at the end of the war, most notably the Me 262 jet fighter, which used them to great effect during their limited service life.
 On one occasion, Me 262s armed with R4M rockets shot down 25 B-17 bombers out of a group of 425 within a very short time without any losses.